hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/batch2_states.md

   FAILED       --> [*]
 ```

-Stories
+Work
-- New state - READY - create chunks in ready before they are queued. new phase of job maint. queue all READY chunks and move them to QUEUED in a safe way.
+### New state - READY
+- create chunks in ready before they are queued
+- new phase of job maint. : queue all READY chunks and move them to QUEUED in a safe way. (ca.uhn.fhir.batch2.maintenance.JobMaintenanceServiceImpl.doMaintenancePass)

-- Polling - new state POLL_WAITING, new column NEXT_POLL_TIMESTAMP, new phase of job maint. update all POLL_WAITING -> READY when NEXT_POLL_TIMESTAMP is null, or <= now()
+### New step type POLLING
+- Add a new field to WorkChunk: nextPollTimestamp (hapi + Mongo)
+- A polling step function will throw a new named exception - RetryChunkLaterException.
+- The chunk worker will catch RetryChunkLaterException, and move state from IN_PROGRESS->POLL_WAITING
+  and update nextPollTimestamp to now()+1 min
+- Eat the ChunkRetryLaterException so the message is consumed from the queue.
+  The chunk must not be re-queued by Spring.
+- Add a new phase in the Batch Job Maintenance to update all chunks in POLL_WAITING->READY where nextPollTimestamp<=now()
+  via query loop.
+  (ca.uhn.fhir.batch2.maintenance.JobMaintenanceServiceImpl.doMaintenancePass)

+### New GATE_WAITING chunk state
+- Add a new work chunk state GATE_WAITING
+- Change our gated step advance - ca.uhn.fhir.batch2.maintenance.JobInstanceProcessor.triggerGatedExecutions
+  to transactionally update the gated chunks from GATE_WAITING->READY in the same tx we update the step of the job.
-- Gated - new state GATE_WAITING for new gated chunks, move to READY as part of step completion tx.
-Leave queueing to job maint. phase above.
+- Leave queueing to job maint. phase